unleaky/www/README.md

 # [Unleaky - Trusted Foundation](http://www.unleaky.com)

-A trusted foundation means a reliable and solid foundation (it could be a system, policy or organization) in which you have full confidence.
+A trusted foundation means a reliable and solid foundation of organization, system, policy, in which you have full confidence.
 It can be a reliable foundation on which a project, idea, relationship or business is established or built.
-Reliability can come from trustworthiness, transparency, performance history, etc.
+Reliability can come from trustworthiness, transparency, performance history, ...

-+ we offer the “Trusted Foundation” for your organization, team, infrastructure, network,…
++ we offer the “Trusted Foundation” for your organization and team
++ our "zero trust framework" is a trusted network and infrastructure
 + we outsource DevOps and NetOps services
-+ we offer a "trusted foundation" within our "zero trust framework" as a trusted network and infrastructure:

 ### Our "zero-trust framework"